CS386-journal-time/CS386-journal-time/D4_Implementation_1/D4_Implementation_1.md

 **Flutter SDK with Dart programming language on Android Studio platform.**  Flutter / Dart was developed to allow the creation of mobile apps that work on both Android and iOS with limited to no customization required.
 Flutter was the obvious choice for the SDK from a technical perspective and several team members had experience with Android Studio.

-**Flutter Packages** table_calendar and image_picker have been implemented to support Calendar and Photo operations
+**Flutter Packages** table_calendar, flutter_hsvcolor_picker, and image_picker have been implemented to support Calendar and Photo operations

 **Google API** Used to help identify Map location (in-development)